Zenana: Resident population

-Rather than being the prison-like space of licentious activity popularized by European imagination (see Orientalism), the zenana functioned as the domain of female members of the household, ranging from wives to concubines to widows, unmarried sisters and cousins, and even further distant relations who were considered dependent kin.
-In addition to the women of rank, the zenana was populated by attendants of various skill and purpose to provide for the needs of the ladies residing within.
+Rather than being the prison-like space of licentious activity popularized for the European imagination by Orientalism, the zenana functioned as the domain of female members of the household, ranging from wives to concubines to widows, unmarried sisters and cousins, and even further distant relations who were considered dependent kin.
+In addition to the women of rank, the zenana was populated by attendants of various skills and purposes to provide for the needs of the ladies residing within.
 All visiting friends, servants, and entertainers were invariably female, down to the highly trained corps of armed women – guards known as urdubegis – assigned to escort and protect the women in the zenana.